dozerwatch/cybersecurity_courses/pwncollege/intro_to_cybersecurity.md

     - Cookie is sent in requests to the path and any other subpath
 - Cross-Origin Resource Sharing (CORS)
     - When making a non-simple request in a browser, the browser checks if it is allowed to make such a request.

-## Problems

-### Level 7
-Very interesting problem.
-My only trouble was not knowing how to write the script.
-Turns out I had to use the `requests` module, mainly `requests.Session()`.
-Next is just trying out all possible characteres with the `post` function and adding the correct characters to the flag.

-### Level 11
-Very cool problem!
-To solve this problem, you have to host your own server at `hacker.localhost`.
-Luckily the `/etc/hosts` file already has `hacker.localhost` listed at `127.0.0.1`.
-Then you have to configure the server so that it redirects any connection to the `challenge.localhost/leak` page.

-### Level 12
-The solution here is to host a web page which actually posts on load with the python server.

-### Level 13
-This level uses the Javascript `fetch()` to inject XSS code into the `/echo` endpoint and directs the response into our Python HTTP server.
-I had trouble with this level because I don't understand the `fetch()` function and how to use the python http.server module. p

-### Level 15
-This took me longer than I thought it would.
-The way to solve this level is to first turn the `win_address` hex into an int and then turn this into into bytes.
-Then it's just finding the right padding (remember that the saved frame pointer takes 8 bytes).
-Now you have the right padding and the win_address, encode the payload, and send it.